dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Talked with Glenn and Scott about the utility issues
 - Bought carbo monoxide detectors (3) for Maple Avenue
-- Changed termostate temperature to 16
+- Changed thermostat temperature to 16
 - Asked iTalkBB about the fee changes
 - Started preparing Tax Return for 2021

 - [HEXAGONMI](#hexagonmi)
-  - Changed attendum module name to die module
+  - Changed addendum module name to die module
   - Added select_die_geoset to die module
   - Attended Jira training
   - Discussed with Shaharoz and Adrian about mirror plane display issue in LDP

 ## 2022-02-15

-- Researched methods for side hussles
+- Researched methods for side hustles
 - Purchased crisper pan for fridge for Maple Avenue
 - Deposited cheque from Glenn for Maple Avenue to bank account
 - Got key from Glenn for Maple Avenue